 Amber Alert for abducted 3-year-old extended to Quebec and northwestern New Brunswick

-An Amber Alert has been issued for a three-year-old who police say was abducted in the Bas-Saint-Laurent area of Quebec on has been extended province-wide and into New Brunswick.
+An Amber Alert issued for a three-year-old who police say was abducted in the Bas-Saint-Laurent area of Quebec has been extended province-wide and into New Brunswick.

 Quebec's provincial police say Jake Côté was last seen on Aug.
 31 at 1 p.m. in Sainte-Paule, a municipality about an hour east of Rimouski.